diddy-boy/Network-Infrastructure-Dashboard/README.md

 Prerequisites and Setup Instructions
 This project is only intended for Linux users with a good understanding of running and adminsitrating Linux and Apache.
-Download all 5 files and place them in your apache WWW directory. use the instructions below to edit a couple of files annd then access this dashboard by using your web browser to your apache servers ip address and add /server_status.html
+Download all 5 files and place them in your apache WWW directory. use the instructions below to edit a couple of files and then access this dashboard by using your web browser to your apache servers ip address and add /server_status.html

 1. Server Environment Requirements
 The scripts require a standard PHP web server setup.
 Users must have: